lyndonkl/graphragmcp/README.md

 - Check Claude Desktop's logs for connection errors
 - Verify the server starts without errors

+**Agent not working with MCP server**:
+- Ensure the MCP server is running and accessible
+- Verify the agent configuration file is in the correct location
+- Check that Claude Code can access the MCP server configuration
+- Test the MCP server independently before using with the agent

+**Agent not providing detailed responses**:
+- Verify the MCP server is properly configured and responding
+- Check that the agent has access to all 27 knowledge resources
+- Ensure the specialized prompts are working (test with MCP client)
+- Try asking more specific questions about GraphRAG patterns

 ### Getting Help

 1. **Check Error Messages**: Run the server directly to see detailed error output
 2. **Test with Example Client**: Use `python examples/test_client.py` to isolate issues
 3. **Verify Dependencies**: Ensure all required packages are installed
 4. **Check File Paths**: Ensure all paths in configs are correct and accessible
+5. **Test Agent Separately**: Try the MCP server directly before integrating with the agent

 ## 📈 Performance Notes